nobidev/cilium/Documentation/cmdref/cilium-agent.md

       --envoy-log string                                                 Path to a separate Envoy log file, if any --envoy-policy-restore-timeout duration                            Maximum time to wait for endpoint policy restoration before starting serving resources to Envoy (default 3m0s)
       --envoy-secrets-namespace string                                   EnvoySecretsNamespace is the namespace having secrets used by CEC
+      --evpn-vxlan-device string                                         Vxlan device setup and used for EVPN (default "cilium_evpn")
-      --exclude-local-address strings                                    Exclude CIDR from being recognized as local address --exclude-node-label-patterns strings                              List of k8s node label regex patterns to be excluded from CiliumNode
+      --evpn-vxlan-port uint16                                           UDP port used for EVPN vxlan tunnel (default 4789) --exclude-local-address strings                                    Exclude CIDR from being recognized as local address --exclude-node-label-patterns strings                              List of k8s node label regex patterns to be excluded from CiliumNode
       --export-aggregation strings                                       Perform aggregation pre-storage ('connection', 'identity')